 HMO housing standards

-The Houses in Multiple Occupation (HMO) standards are intended to offer guidance to landlords on the physical standards that are required for HMO within the borough.
+The Houses in Multiple Occupation (HMO) standards are intended to offer guidance to landlords on the physical standards that are required for HMOs within the borough.
 This includes minimum room sizes, bathroom and kitchen facilities and fire safety provision.

-Where works are required to ensure that an HMO meets the standards, the landlord should, in the first instance, discuss this with us.
+Where works are required to ensure that a HMO meets the standards, the landlord should, in the first instance, discuss this with us.
 This is to help ensure any work carried out meets the required standards.

 Landlords should also satisfy themselves that any proposed works do not require planning permission or building control approval.